The Technical Annex School.

 The need for a local technical school at Abertillery came up in an educational meeting as early as May 1928, up until this date the mechanical, engineering, civil, motor engineering and mining part of education was all based in Crumlin or Pontllanfraith.

 The Proposal of the Technical Mining School at Abertillery.

 On Tuesday 15th May 1928 a meeting of the Abertillery Trades and Labour Council was held at Abertillery with Mr Arthur Powell presiding.
-The officers who attended were as follows – Mr Bert Moore (Secretary); Mr J. Kingston (Treasurer) and Mr Len Hill (Assistant Secretary): At this meeting Councillor H. V. Phinnemore stated that the new Mining School at Abertillery was to be built at Clyn Mawr on land purchased at £300 from the Ebbw Vale Company the Messrs J. Lancaster Co.
+The officers who attended were as follows – Mr Bert Moore (Secretary); Mr J. Kingston (Treasurer) and Mr Len Hill (Assistant Secretary): At this meeting Councillor H. V. Phinnemore stated that the proposed new mining school at Abertillery was to be built at Clyn Mawr on land purchased at £300 from the Ebbw Vale Company via the Messrs J. Lancaster Co.
 The total cost was estimated at £5,500 and they hoped that it would also be used as a day school.

 In September 1928 it was announced that the building of a technical school was to go ahead, planning was to be applied for and the site at Spring Bank, Clynmawr, Abertillery was secured.

 On Wednesday 16th April 1930 the Technical School, Spring Bank, Abertillery was completed.
 Its official name was The Abertillery Technical Institute and Mining School.
 It was officially opened by Alderman Levi Harris J.P. chairman of the Sites and Buildings Committee of the Monmouthshire County Council.